jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 For more complex scraping jobs that require longer processing times (multiple pages, complex interactions, or bulk operations), we could implement an async architecture.

+### Automated vs Manual QA and Test
+For web scrapers due to the nature of the system interacting with the outside world and constantly changing automated unit tests are not generally that good.
+Instead very good logging and monitoring systems should be used so that we can find any failures quickly and fix them.
+However, transforms on the data afterwards can be unit tested.
+TODO expand on this.

 ## Implementation Strategy and Potential Future AWS Architecture

 ### Current Implementation: Express.js Server